thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 Please read over the following:

 - [Text Embeddings: Comprehensive Guide](https://towardsdatascience.com/text-embeddings-comprehensive-guide-afd97fce8fb5).
 In her article, "Text Embeddings: Comprehensive Guide", Mariya Mansurova explores the evolution, applications, and visualization of text embeddings.
 Beginning with early methods like Bag of Words and TF-IDF, she traces how embeddings have advanced to capture semantic meaning, highlighting significant milestones such as word2vec and transformer-based models like BERT and Sentence-BERT.
 Mansurova explains how these embeddings transform text into vectors that computers can analyze for tasks like clustering, classification, and anomaly detection.
-She provides practical examples using tools like OpenAI’s embedding models and dimensionality reduction techniques, making this article an in-depth resource for both theoretical and hands-on understanding of text embeddings.
+She provides practical examples using tools like OpenAI's embedding models and dimensionality reduction techniques, making this article an in-depth resource for both theoretical and hands-on understanding of text embeddings.

-- [ESM3: Simulating 500 million years of evolution with a language model](https://www.evolutionaryscale.ai/blog/esm3-release#simulating-500-million-years-of-evolution).
-The 2024 blog article "ESM3: Simulating 500 million years of evolution with a language model" by EvolutionaryScale introduces ESM3, a revolutionary language model trained on billions of protein sequences.
-This article explores how ESM3 marks a major advancement in computational biology by enabling researchers to reason over protein sequences, structures, and functions.
-With massive datasets and powerful computational resources, ESM3 can generate entirely new proteins, including esmGFP, a green fluorescent protein that differs significantly from known natural variants.
-The article highlights the model's potential to transform fields like medicine, synthetic biology, and environmental sustainability by making protein design programmable.
-Please note the "Open Model" section of the blog, which highlights applications of ESM models in the natural sciences.

 ## text embeddings {-}